nicolascalo/biomedical_data_pipelines/drug_screening_experiment_analysis/Readme.md

 - Open source and free-to-use software ecosystem
 - Ease of use for users with limited skills in computers use but possibility of tuning the parameters of the analysis
 - Reproducibility of the analysis and traceability of the raw data
-- Automated data processing and display of the results
+- Automated data processing and interactive display of the results

 # Action